California Democratic Party: Leadership

+Party Delegates

 The California Democratic Party is a "political party that has detailed statutory provisions applicable to its operation", which are in division 7, part 2 of the California Elections Code.
 The Democratic State Central Committee, which is the governing body of the California Democratic Party, functions pursuant to its standing rules and bylaws.
-The Democratic State Central Committee is composed of approximately 2,900 members that are appointed by Democratic elected officials and nominees, elected by county central committees, and elected in Assembly district election meetings, in roughly equal proportion.
-The executive board is composed of approximately 320 members and holds all powers and duties of the California Democratic Party while the state central committee or its conventions are not in session.
+The Democratic State Central Committee (DSCC) is composed of approximately 2,900 delegates that are selected through a wide variety of manners.
+Including being a Democratic elected official or a California Democratic Party official; or being appointed by chartered organizations of the California Democratic Party or county central committees; or being elected as an Assembly District Delegate.
+The executive board is composed of approximately 320 members and holds all powers and duties of the California Democratic Party while the DSCC or its conventions are not in session.

-There are semi-autonomous county central committees for each of California's 54 counties.
+There are semi-autonomous county central committees for each of California's 58 counties.
 Each county central committee elects 4 members, plus a member for each 10,000 registered Democrats in that county, to the state central committee.
 The state central committee bylaws specify that county central committees may provide for the election of their allocation of membership on an at-large basis, or by county supervisor districts or Assembly districts, or by any combination thereof.

-"Assembly district election meetings" are held biennially in January in every odd-numbered year (immediately after elections for the governor and president) within each of California's 80 Assembly districts.
-Participation is open to all registered Democrats within the Assembly district.
-Each meeting elects 14 members to the state central committee, divided as equally as possible between men and women.
+Of the DSCC Delegates, 1,120 are Assembly District Delegates, elected by registered Democrats within each of California's 80 Assembly districts in "Assembly district election meetings" (ADEM's).
+ADEM elections are held biennially in January in every odd numbered year with voters electing 14 delegates to the state central committee per assembly district, divided as equally as possible between men and women, with the highest vote getter in each district regardless of gender, serving as that district's representative to the executive board.

+All DSCC members are elected to 2 year terms.
+The DSCC meets annually in the spring as a State Convention, with State Conventions in even-numbered years deemed as a "Platform Convention", where the state platform is revised, and State Conventions in odd-numbered years deemed as a "Re-Organizing Meeting", where resolutions are considered.